mintech-dot/VueCommerce-ts/README.md

 # VueCommerce

-Welcome to VueCommerce, an e-commerce application built with Vue.js.
+Welcome to VueCommerce, an e-commerce application built with Vue.js & nuxtjs.
 This project aims to provide a modern, efficient, and user-friendly platform for online shopping.

 ## Table of Contents